Cody-DV/focus/README.md

 # Focus
 Final Project for Harvard's CS50

-( Currently dependent on CS50's IDE to run - future commits will convert it to a standalone app )

 -------------------------------------------------------------------------------------------------------

 Focus is a time management tool that allows users to track their time spent focusing on various activities.